boyvanduuren/namecheapdd/README.md

 A simple tool to update A records registered with namecheap, using [this][1] method.
 Configuration is done in a YAML file that has to be named `config.yaml` and exist in the same directory as the binary.
-An example config file is shipped as `config.yaml.example`.
+An example `config.yaml` can be found in this repo as well.

 Compile with `go build`.